Travelport-xx/travelport-uapi-tutorial/lesson2.md

 List<AirItinerary> allItins = mergeOutboundAndInbound(out, in);
 ```

 The functions `buildRoutings()` and `mergeOutboundAndInbound()` hide quite a bit of complexity.
 Let's start by thinking about how to construct a routing from the XML.
-From the example above on the outbound solution:
+From the example above, this is the outbound solution:

 ```xml
 <air:AirItinerarySolution Key="60T">